House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mature Size: 30–50 feet tall, 30–50 feet wide

-The Box Elder tree is actually a Maple tree that grows quickly and is cold hardy.
-It earns its name because it attracts box elder bugs, which then enter the closest homes that they can find during cold months.
+The Box Elder tree is a Maple tree that grows quickly and is cold-hardy.
+It earns its name because it attracts box elder bugs.
 When the tree is mature, the wood is often weak and brittle.
-In the wild, the trees are considered useful because they stabilize stream banks and give wildlife homes.
-In cities, they are considered a weed.
-There are male and female Box Elder trees.
-Only the female trees bear fruit.
-The trees are often damaged by ice and can be messy because of their fruit and seeds.
+In the wild, Box Elders are considered helpful because they stabilize stream banks and give wildlife homes.

 Pros